kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 # Removing a Maintainer
-The TSC will also have a mechanism for removing a maintainer is no longer interested or cannot perform the maintainer duties listed above.
+The TSC will also have a mechanism for removing a maintainer who is no longer interested or cannot perform the maintainer duties listed above.
 In that case, they should volunteer for non-voting Contributor or Friends status.
 In extreme cases, this can also occur by a vote by the active TSC.